Pakistan Mulberry (White) Tree ‘Saharanpur’

 The Pakistan White Mulberry tree produces very long (3-4 inch), greenish yellow fruits that are very sweet and delicious.
 The fruit is slightly less juicy than the Red Mulberry, but just as sweet.
 It has a flavor that is reminiscent of honey and it produces an abundance of fruit that is ripe in the Summer.
 Eat them fresh off the tree or dried.
 Make jams, jellies, and marmalades for your friends and family.
 The Pakistan White Mulberry tree grows fast in the full sun and provides great shade.
-A strong Winter deciduous fruit tree with beautiful large heart shaped leaves that drop in the Fall for Winter dormancy.
+Pakistan White Mulberry tree is a strong Winter deciduous fruit tree with beautiful large heart-shaped leaves that drop in the Fall for Winter dormancy.

 Not compatible with your zone (2a)